surgiie/transformer/README.md

 $input = [
     'first_name'=>'    jim    ',
 ];
 $transformers = [
     'first_name'=>'trim|ucwords',
 ];

 $transformer = new DataTransformer($input, $transformers);

 // throws a Surgiie\Transformer\Exceptions\ExecutionNotAllowedException once it gets to ucwords due to the guard method.
 $transformer->transform();
 ```

-### Manually Transforming Values/Single Values
+## Manually Transforming Values/Single Values

-If you have a simple one off value to format, you can use the `Transformer` class manually:
+To format a simple one-off value, use the Transformer class:

 ```php
 <?php

 use Surgiie\Transformer\Transformer;

 $transformer = new Transformer("   uncle bob   ", ['trim', 'ucwords']);

 $transformer->transform(); // returns "Uncle Bob"
 ```

-### Use Traits
+## Use Traits

-If you want to transform data and values on the fly quickly in your classes, you can utilize the `\Surgiie\Transformer\Concerns\UsesTransformer` trait:
+To transform data and values on-the-fly in your classes, use the `\Surgiie\Transformer\Concerns\UsesTransformer` trait:
 ```php

 <?php

 use App\Http\Controllers\Controller;